 Around the 22km mark is the first of the trail’s amazing suspension bridges, the 115m one over Bog Inn Creek.
 This is quickly followed by another biggie, the 109m-long span over Orauaka Stream.

-The trail continues downhill to Piropiro Flats where there’s road/shuttle access and accommodation – a DOC campsite, glamping, the Timber Trail Lodge, and Black Fern Lodge a few kilometres away.
+The trail continues downhill to Piropiro Flats where there’s road/shuttle access and accommodation – Timber Trail Lodge & Transport, a DOC campsite, glamping and Black Fern Lodge a few kilometres away.
 In the summer months, Piropiro has a particularly special atmosphere as a stream of bikers, walkers and hunters bring this usually quiet area to life.

 Piropiro Flats—Ongarue